Global Health Politics

 - The transfer of health policies and evidence between global and local levels

 - Civil society’s and other non-state actors' roles within global health governance

-The group also hosts the Independent Panel on Global Governance for Health and convenes the Global Health Unpacked seminar series in collaboration with the University of Oslo's Centre for Global Health.
+The group also hosts the The Collective for the Political Determinants of Health and convenes the Global Health Unpacked seminar series in collaboration with the University of Oslo's Centre for Global Health.